alexchaucs/alexchaucs.github.io/README.md

-# Alex Chau github
+# alexchaucs.github.io
-This will be a personal repository of all data science projects
+Personal repository of all data science projects